LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-aus-government-data.md

 title: "Australian Government Data/Collections"
 ---

+## Sprinters:
+Katie Hannan, Data Librarian (CSIRO), Richard Ferrers, Research Data Analyst (ARDC), Keith Russell, Manager Engagements (ARDC), Hao Min, Senior Policy Officer, Data Policy & Analysis Section| Economics Branch (Australian Government Department of Jobs and Small Business)

 ## FAIR data
 See ARDC image [summarising](https://www.ands.org.au/__data/assets/image/0011/1416098/FAIR-Data-image-map-graphic-v2-721px.png) what FAIR means; see also [Force 11](https://www.force11.org/group/fairgroup/fairprinciples) definition.

 ![ARDC](https://www.ands.org.au/__data/assets/image/0011/1416098/FAIR-Data-image-map-graphic-v2-721px.png)
 Figure 1; FAIR in a nutshell.
 Image: ARDC 2018 - CC-BY 4.0.

-##### Brief Description
+## Description
 Governments have a mandate to make non-sensitive data open, e.g. Australian [Government Public Data Policy Statement](https://www.pmc.gov.au/resource-centre/public-data/australian-government-public-data-policy-statement), which says inter alia “to release non-sensitive data as open by default... to extend the value of public data for the benefit of the Australian public.”
 FAIR data is a way to extend the value of data.
 The largest 20 nations, the G20, agreed to make [Open Data Principles](http://www.g20.utoronto.ca/2015/G20-Anti-Corruption-Open-Data-Principles.pdf) a priority at the 2015 meeting in Turkey, saying “Transparency...
 Global transformation, facilitated by technology, fuelled by data and information..
 Open data is at the center of this global shift.” (p.2).

-##### Audience
+## Audience
-Government Data custodians
+Government data custodians

-##### Goals
+## Goals
 Help government data custodians to understand FAIR data principles

-##### Sprinters (content creators):
-Katie Hannan, Data Librarian, CSIRO
-Richard Ferrers, Research Data Analyst, ARDC
-Keith Russell, Manager Engagements, ARDC
-Hao Min, Senior Policy Officer, Data Policy & Analysis Section| Economics Branch, Australian Government Department of Jobs and Small Business

-Comments and edits are most welcome.
+# NB: Nomenclature and data:

-**NB: Nomenclature and Data:**  Where “data” is used here, we also mean collections such as Cultural Collections, historical collections, documents, artefacts and other valuable collections.
+Where “data” is used here, we also mean collections such as Cultural Collections, historical collections, documents, artefacts and other valuable collections.

-### Table of Contents
+## Table of contents
 1. [Thing 1 - Why is data important?](#thing-1)
 2. [Thing 2 - Open data vs FAIR data](#thing-2)
 3. [Thing 3 - Data discovery (F)](#thing-3)